techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 16. a.count(3);

 Which exception or error should be thrown by the virtual machine?
 (Choose one.)

-a.
-StackOverflowError
+A. StackOverflowError

-b.
-NullPointerException
+B. NullPointerException

-c.
-NumberFormatException
+C. NumberFormatException

-d.
-IllegalArgumentException
+D. IllegalArgumentException
 e.
 ExceptionlnlnitializerError
 f.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: